lukeylias/designSync/README.md

 ## To-do
-– Close button to work
+- Hook up close button
 - Better styling for the UI
 - Enhancments to the HTML after pages are generated
 - Overall improvements
+- Touch area for copy to clipboard

 ## How it works